-Kotlin is a programming language which was developed by Jet Brains for modern multi-platform applications.
+Kotlin is a programming language that was developed by Jet Brains for modern multi-platform applications.

 It has many features like functions, operator overloading, and lambda expressions.
-Because Java and Kotlin are highly compatible, we can use it together in the same project.
+Because Java and Kotlin are highly compatible, we can use them together in the same project.

 For the JVM, it compiles to Java byte-code and it’s completely interoperable with Java.
-This means you can write Kotlin and Java in the same project, and they will work hand in hand.
+This means you can write Kotlin and Java in the same project, and they will work together.
 IntelliJ (JetBrains IDE for Java) even allows direct conversion of Java code to Kotlin.

 Installing Kotlin In Android Studio

 In Android Studio click, File > New > New Project.

 After naming the activity Creates a folder for your Android Studio project.
 This is in a folder called Android Studio Projects.

 The Android Studio window look like these